Guenael/rtlsdr-wsprd/README.md

 - NooElec NESDR SMART : Works fine out of the box
 - RTL-SDR Blog 1PPM TCXO : Works with some drift, require additional mass, or a better enclosure
 - Other no-name like : RT820, E4000, FC0012, FC0013, can work, but require modification and drift a lot

+## OS & Linux kernel requirement for RasperryPi devices

+I have no idea why this app works fine for RPi with a kernel 4.x and not 5.x.
+Using a x86_64, rtlsdr-wsprd works perfectly fine with both versions of the kernel.
+This is probably related to an issue with pthread, and I have to investinage this point.
+If you have some knowledge about this, your help is welcome!!